Scouting in Massachusetts: Spirit of Adventure Council

 The Spirit of Adventure Council was formed from a merger of the Yankee Clipper Council and Boston Minuteman Council on July 1, 2015.
 As part of this merger, New Hampshire towns of the former Yankee Clipper Council were transferred to Daniel Webster Council headquartered in Manchester, NH.

 Western Massachusetts Council

 The Western Massachusetts Council was created on June 28, 2008 with the merger of Great Trails Council and Pioneer Valley Council.
 Geographically, it is the largest BSA council in Massachusetts serving Berkshire, Franklin, Hampden, and Hampshire counties and the town of Stamford, Vermont.
-The council operates Scout office-service centers in Westfield and Pittsfield, Massachusetts, and year-round camping facilities at Horace A. Moses Scout Reservation in Russell.
+The council operates a Scout office-service center in Westfield and year-round camping facilities at Horace A. Moses Scout Reservation in Russell.
 It formerly operated Chesterfield Scout Reservation in Chesterfield, Massachusetts.